qfuggett/rejuvenate/readme.md

 ## Installation
 Since this application uses an API, you will have to request an API key from https://developer.edamam.com/food-database-api-docs.
 After receiving your key, create a `secrets.sh` file for it to be stored there.
+Create keys 'app_key' and 'app_value' and their values from the information received from the API.
 Remember to include `secrets.sh` in your `.gitignore` file.

 Create a database by running `createdb rejuvenate`, in order to store user data.

+Install and activate virtual environment.
+`python3 -m pip install virtualenv`
+`python3 -m virtualenv env`
+`source env/bin/activate`

+Activate secrets and install application requirements.
+`source secrets.sh` to activate key.
+`pip install -r requirements.txt`

 ## Usage
 Run `python3 server.py` to run the server.
 Click on the link generated to open the application in your browser.